LucaGiarr/five-star-recipes/TESTING.md

 - **Fix** Solution obtained following the video at this [link](https://www.youtube.com/watch?v=Kc1Q_ayAeQk).

+#### Error 500 when a user Signs up or Signs in

+- **Fix** I made sure that each item in the list of the "AUTH_PASSWORD_VALIDATORS" in settings.py was in a single line.

 ### Unfixed bugs

 Currently there are no known unfixed bugs.